Get CactusVPN for $3.5/mo!

-At the moment, OpenVPN tends to surpass all the other VPN protocols.
-The only one that manages to keep up with OpenVPN seems to be SoftEther, as you’ll soon see yourself.
+At the moment, OpenVPN tends to surpass most of VPN protocols.
+The only ones that manage to keep up with OpenVPN seems to be WireGuard and SoftEther, as you’ll soon see yourself.

 SSTP and OpenVPN are pretty similar since they both use SSL 3.0, and both VPN protocols can use port 443.
 They also offer a similar level of security, as both protocols can use 256-bit encryption and the highly-secure AES cipher.

 However, OpenVPN is open-source, meaning it’s much more trustworthy than SSTP, which is solely owned by Microsoft – a company that is known to collaborate with the NSA and FBI.

 Also, when it comes to firewalls, OpenVPN seems to fair a bit better than SSTP.
 How come?
 Well, here’s a lesser-known fact about SSTP – according to Microsoft themselves, the protocol doesn’t actually support authenticated web proxies.
 What that means is that the network admin could theoretically detect SSTP headers and drop the connection if a non-authentication proxy is used.